 33. A square has area 1.
 A circle (in the same plane) is concentric with the square and intersects it in such a way that all its arcs whose endpoints are consecutive points of intersection between the circle and square are congruent.
 It is neither the inscribed circle nor the circumscribed circle of the square.
 What is the radius of this circle?

 34. (For this problem, "log" and "logarithm" refer to common [base-10] logarithms; "average" refers to arithmetic mean.)

-I recently ran a computer program to calculate the average logarithm of all 1-digit (positive) integers; of all 2-digit integers; and so forth.
+I once ran a computer program to calculate the average logarithm of all 1-digit (positive) integers; of all 2-digit integers; and so forth.
 The calculations indicated an average log for 1-digit integers of approximately 0.61775; the average was 1.67122 for 2-digit integers, 2.67626 for 3-digit integers, and 3.67676 for 4-digit integers.
 I conjectured that the mantissas (the quantities after the decimal points) might be approaching a limit.
 Some subsequent analysis showed this to be true.

 Let mn represent the average log of all n-digit integers (for positive integral n).

 35. Line L1 has the equation y = mx+1.
 Line L2 has the equation y = mx+2 (same m as for L1). m is a positive number such that the region within the second quadrant that is between L1 and L2 has area 1.
 What is the perimeter of this region?

 36. Consider the function S that associates with each positive integer n the sequence containing the numbers of factors (divisors) of each of the positive integers between 1 and n, inclusive.
 For example, S(6) would be (1, 2, 2, 3, 2, 4).
 What is the smallest value of n for which S(n) has a single mode, and that mode is greater than 2?

 37. a) What is the smallest positive integer that has exactly 100 distinct factors?